Chapter 04

 Administrative structure: Typically includes an administrative team that handles logistics, marketing, financing, and scheduling.

-Auditions and Hiring: Musicians are usually selected through rigorous auditions and may have permanent or temporary contracts.
+Auditions and Hiring: Musicians are typically selected through rigorous auditions and may be on permanent or temporary contracts.

 Innovation and adaptation: